Policy Summary

 - TE appointments cannot exceed a twelve-month period beginning on the appointment start date.
 Exceptions for appointments that meet consecutive or recurring standards are identified below.

 - TEs are employed at-will and not subject to a "just cause" standard for negative personnel actions.
-UW–Madison can terminate TEs without notice, as long as the termination is not discriminatory.
+UW–Madison can terminate TEs without notice, provided that the termination is not discriminatory.
 UW–Madison will notify the employee of the end date of a TE appointment at least two weeks in advance.
-Exceptions to this notice period must be approved by the division HR representative.
+Exceptions to this notice period must be approved by the divisional HR representative.

-- TE appointments will not count toward UW–Madison’s full-time equivalent (FTE) count.
+- TE appointments will not count towards UW–Madison’s full-time equivalent (FTE) count.

 - TE appointment titles are based on “best fit” of the duties within the existing University Staff titling structure.

-- TE appointments use the same pay range of the University Staff title selected for the position.
+- TE appointments have the same pay range of the University Staff title for the position.

 - TEs must be paid at least the City of Madison Living Wage (110% of the federal poverty rate for a family of four).
 A lower wage (set at the state or federal minimum wage or higher) may be approved for one of the following categories: